Meet Nsima Ekere

 A Visionary Leader, Determined, A Perfectionist, Genuine, Reliable, Responsive, Patient And Humble.

-Nsima Udo Ekere biography
+Nsima Udo Ekere

 BSc.
 (Hons.)
 FNIVS; IRRV (London); SCV (USA), Hon.
 Doctor of Management Science, FUTO.

 Nsima Udo Ekere, 53, is an entrepreneur and innovative thinker with a short but impactful public service career.
 Since stepping unto the public service turf, he has brought freshness, dynamism and deep insights to bear on the running of government business.

 Ekere loves to push the envelope.
 He life and career have been refined in the crucible of big challenges; he calls them his learning and growth opportunities.